NorahSalem/fend-web-optimization/README.md

 #### In Element CSS
 There are no longer `style` attributes containing CSS.

+#### Mobile Font Size
+As Google recommends using a font size of 16px for mobile, the font size has been changed from 14px to 16px on smaller screens.

 #### Inline CSS
 It is a good practice to inline small CSS code.
 Therefore I've inlined `style.css` which is used for the whole above the fold content.